 How to destroy a vasana (example 1): I am a coward

-In this article, I’ll describe in detail how I destroyed a vasana which had tormented me for decades.
-Vasanas must be destroyed in order to realize the Self.
+This article was slightly revised on June 18, 2024.
+In this article, I’ll describe in detail how I destroyed a vasana that had tormented me for decades.
 This particular vasana was painful because it made me hate myself.
 Painful, self-hating vasanas are especially insidious.
 First I’ll tell you how the vasana got created.
-When […]
+When I […]

 This might be a powerful sadhana